 The Color Replacement tool is one of those new tools that doesn't receive a whole lot of attention in the vast array of new features introduced in Adobe Photoshop CS.
 It is, nevertheless, a handy little gizmo, one that consolidates several functions found in previous versions of Photoshop and allows you to perform color replacement tasks on your image in a single step.
 This week we'll take a look at the tool, its options and some techniques for making it work for your particular colorization project.

 Photoshop's Color Replacement tool is, in some ways, a spinoff of the Healing Brush introduced in version 7.
 This in the sense that, though it works much the same as a regular paint brush, it does not overwrite all of the data on your image; rather, it manipulates the color on your image while retaining the detail--or underlying texture--of the image.
-Because it functions as a brush, it can be applied with more precision that other color replacement functions in Photoshop; and because it performs image analysis on the fly, it saves you the step of extracting a mask from your image before applying color changes.For our example today, we're going to work on an image that will require some finesse.
+Because it functions as a brush, it can be applied with more precision that other color replacement functions in Photoshop; and because it performs image analysis on the fly, it saves you the step of extracting a mask from your image before applying color changes.[an error occurred while processing this directive]For our example today, we're going to work on an image that will require some finesse.
 Our subject, in this case, is a horse over a background that doesn't afford a whole lot of contrast in some areas, which can make things difficult around the edges.
 We're going to take that horse and color it purple, while leaving the background intact.

 Why are we going to turn a horse purple?
 Well, let's pretend that's what the client wants, and, of course, the client's never wrong.
 (Also, the only examples of this tool I've previously seen have been applied to pretty simple objects, and I wanted to show it off on a more complex subject.)